Skip to content

 Solid Oak Dining Table by Size

 Every solid oak dining table at Industrial Home is custom-made.
-Below you will find a guide per table length — the most requested sizes and what you can expect per size:
+Below is a guide per table length — the most requested sizes and what you can expect per size:

 Solid Oak Dining Table 160 cm